Foreign firms seek retail therapy in Australia

 Specialty Fashion Group is also the best performer, based on analyst revisions among 67 companies in Australia’s consumer discretionary sector tracked by at least three analysts, data from Thomson Reuters StarMine shows.

-That contrasts with retail stalwarts Myer Holdings Ltd (MYR.AX) and David Jones Ltd DJS.AX, whose belated play for consumers by signing exclusive access deals with overseas brands is being undermined by their direct entry.
+That contrasts with retail stalwarts Myer Holdings Ltd and David Jones Ltd, whose belated play for consumers by signing exclusive access deals with overseas brands is being undermined by their direct entry.

 Retail Doctor’s Walker said the only way forward for Australian retailers was to embrace the revolution.